cloudberrydb/bootcamp/101-cbdb-tutorials/README.md

+---
+title: "Cloudberry Database Tutorials Based on Single-Node Installation"
+---
 # Cloudberry Database Tutorials Based on Single-Node Installation

 This folder contains a series of tutorials for quickly trying out Cloudberry Database based on the single-node installation.

 Before starting to read the tutorials, you are expected to finish installing the single-node Cloudberry Database by following [Install a Single-Node Cloudberry Database](../000-cbdb-sandbox/README.md).
 In addition, it is a good idea to know more about Cloudberry Database.
-It is recommended to first read [Cloudberry Database Overview](https://cloudberrydb.io/docs/cbdb-overview) and [Cloudberry Database Architecture](https://cloudberrydb.io/docs/cbdb-architecture).
+It is recommended to first read [Cloudberry Database Overview](./introduction-to-cloudberrydb-in-database-analytics.md) and [Cloudberry Database Architecture](./introduction-to-the-cloudberry-database-architecture.md).

 The series includes the following tutorials.
 Follow them in sequence.